c-flaherty/cs223_project/report.md

 ## Ford Fulkerson Algorithm

+We implement the standard Ford Fulkerson algorithm with depth first search, except in a functional method. `ford_fulkerson_helper` runs one round of Ford Fulkerson.
+It finds an augmenting path in the residual network using `augmenting`, which uses `dfs`, and then pushes flow along this augmenting path.
+If there is not augmenting path, the input network is simply returned.
 For more information, please see `src/Logic/Network.elm`.

 ## Visualization and Graph Constructor